-This includes the work of our Pupil Faith Teams which comprise pupils from different faiths who support the evaluation and delivery of collective worship, the upkeep of reflection areas within classes and the pupil voice regarding faith topics within our Federation.
+Our Federation is diverse and we actively promote diversity through our celebrations of different faiths and cultures.
+This includes the work of our Pupil Faith Teams which comprise pupils from different faiths.
+At primary they support the evaluation and delivery of collective worship, the upkeep of reflection areas within classes and the pupil voice regarding faith topics within our Federation.
+At secondary they regularly contribute to our key Christian services throughout the year and support our Equalities work.